scottbonline/sense/README.md

     print ("Active Devices:",", ".join(sense.active_devices))
 ```

-There are plenty of methods for you to call so modify however you see fit

 If using the API to log data, you should only create one instance of Senseable and
 then reuse that to get the updated stats.
 Creating the instance authenticates
 with the Sense API which should only be once every 15-20 minutes at most.